 Penderyn Whisky Distillery

 The distillery in the rural village of the Rhondda Valley is the first Welsh whisky producer since the 19th century and has won innumerable awards for its less-is-more approach to producing quality single malts.
-The visitor's centre has tours, tasting sessions and masterclasses, as well as an exhibition of whisky-making in Wales.
+Penderyn Visitor's Centre has tours, tasting sessions and masterclasses, as well as an exhibition of whisky-making in Wales.

 Brecon Mountain Railway

-A picturesque journey on a traditional steam train takes in some magnificent sights, including the Taf Fechan valley and reservoir.
+A picturesque journey along the Brecon Mountain Railway on a traditional steam train takes in some magnificent sights, including the Taf Fechan valley and reservoir.
 Locals recommend a bowl of traditional Welsh cawl, a hearty Welsh broth, at the Red Cow pub in Pontsticill; and who are we to argue?